 While many rashes resolve quickly with home care, some require urgent attention:

-• If your baby appears lethargic or in pain;
+- If your baby appears lethargic, very irritable, or unusually unwell;

 The Importance of Medical Diagnosis

-Doctors diagnose rashes based on visual examination and history—recent exposures, feeding changes, medications given.
-Sometimes skin swabs or blood tests help confirm infections or allergies.
+Doctors diagnose rashes based on visual examination and history—recent exposures, feeding changes, medicines given, fever, travel, new clothing, and new skin products.
+Sometimes skin swabs or other tests help confirm infections, allergies, or less common skin conditions.

 Lifestyle Adjustments To Prevent Recurrence When Baby Has Rash On Stomach